MEET JINYOUNG LEE ENGLUND

 While working in U.S. Congress, she helped constituents be heard and learned how government works -- and how it doesn’t.
 For the last five years, Jinyoung has served as an advisor and strategic consultant to executives in the private, public and nonprofit sectors and is a speaker and contributor on Bitcoin and Blockchain’s cultural, political, economic, and social impact.

-Most recently, Jinyoung led an award winning in-house app development team for the U.S. Marine Corps in Okinawa, Japan where her Husband is currently forward deployed.
+Most recently, Jinyoung led an award winning in-house app development team for the U.S. Marine Corps in Okinawa, Japan.
 She returned home to Woodinville, Washington upon completion of her work.

 INTERNATIONALLY RECOGNIZED BIPARTISAN LEADER